Requirements & Supported Environments

 Chromebook OS Client

-The ChromeOS Client is only compatible with the Google Identity service; it does not work with other Identity Providers (IdPs) An identity provider (IdP) is a system entity that creates and manages identity information for an organization and can be authenticated by a computer system or network.
-An IdP is referred to as a security principal in Java and Microsoft documentation.
-An IdP also provides authentication services to relying apps in a federation or distributed network..
+The ChromeOS Agent is only compatible with the Google Identity service; it does not work with other identity providers (IdPs) A system that creates, maintains, and manages identity information for an organization.
+An IdP provides authentication services to apps in a federation or distributed network..

-You can find the Chromebook Client in the Google Admin Console listed as Extension ID: llhfdhidddepenjnklbngmapjohlbekh
+You can find the Chromebook Agent in the Google Admin Console listed as Extension ID: llhfdhidddepenjnklbngmapjohlbekh

-To prevent antivirus scans from affecting essential client components, please refer to the Antivirus Exclusions topic for a list of folders and sub-folders to exclude.
+To prevent antivirus scans from affecting essential Agent components, please refer to the Antivirus Exclusions topic for a list of folders and sub-folders to exclude.

 Supported SNMP Versions

-If SNMP A Simple Network Management Protocol (SNMP) collects and organizes information about managed devices on IP networks and modifys that information to change device behavior.
+If SNMP A protocol for collecting and organizing information about managed devices on IP networks and modifying that information to change device behavior.
 Devices that typically support SNMP include cable modems, routers, switches, servers, computers, printers, and more. is enabled, Virtual Appliance leverages metadata to ensure precise reporting, SNMP information retrieval, Pull Print and Direct Secure Release functionality, and local user identities and email address synchronization.
-For a comprehensive list of the collected metadata and concise descriptions of their use cases see the Metadata Collected by Virtual Appliance topic.
+For a comprehensive list of the collected metadata and concise descriptions of their use cases, refer to the Metadata Collected by Virtual Appliance topic.

 • SNMP v1